telerik/xaml-docs/controls/radcardview/localization.md

-CardViewFilterSelectAll | Select All CardViewFilterShowRowsWithValueThat | Show rows with value that CardViewFilterStartsWith | Starts with CardViewGroupPanelText | Drag a column header and drop it here to group by that column CardViewGroupPanelTopText | Group Header CardViewGroupPanelTopTextGrouped | Grouped by:
+CardViewFilterSelectAll | Select All CardViewFilterShowRowsWithValueThat | Show rows with value that CardViewFilterStartsWith | Starts with CardViewGroupPanelText | Drag a field header and drop it here to group by that field CardViewGroupPanelTopText | Group Header CardViewGroupPanelTopTextGrouped | Grouped by: